thegooddocsproject/request-for-comment/template-contributing-guide.md

 Once you’ve submitted a pull request, the templates coordinator will assign at least two members from the approved pull request reviewer list to review your template.
 These reviewers will check the template to ensure it meets the project’s formatting and quality guidelines as outlined in our template pull request checklist.
+This review is intended to be a final quality check to determine whether the template is ready to be officially included in the Good Docs Project.
-Once the template has two approvals, it can be merged into the final project by a templates coordinator.
+Once the template has two approvals, it can be merged into the final project by a templates coordinator or a template mentor.

 ## Improve the template with user feedback